dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 toc: true
 ---

-This article contains codes snippets for "R" programming language.
+This article contains code snippets for "R" programming language.
 I am fairly new to "R" and documenting the code snippets helps me to understand it better.
 Just a word of caution, the snippets are not organized neatly.
-This just for my personal reference to keep track of what concepts I learned in R.
+This is just for my personal reference to keep track of what concepts I learned in R.